ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 You must have the cluster administrator role to install the operators from the Red Hat Marketplace.
 {: note}

-1. These instructions assume you already have a Kubernetes cluster available in OpenShift Container Platform v4.4+ and that you created a project for your {{site.data.keyword.blockchainfull_notm}} deployment.
+1. These instructions assume you already have a Kubernetes cluster available in OpenShift Container Platform v4.6+ and that you created a project for your {{site.data.keyword.blockchainfull_notm}} deployment.
 Unsure how to create a project?
 See [Create a project for your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment](#deploy-ocp-rhm-project).
 2. Browse to the [Red Hat Marketplace](https://marketplace.redhat.com/en-us){: external} and log in or create a new account.
 3. Follow the [instructions](https://marketplace.redhat.com/en-us/documentation/clusters#register-openshift-cluster-with-red-hat-marketplace) to register your OpenShift cluster with the Red Hat Marketplace.
 4. When prompted `Would you like to go back to the Red Hat Marketplace now?
 [Y/n]`, type `Y` to retrieve the <wintitle>Red Hat Marketplace</wintitle> page in your browser.
 5. Click **My software** > **Visit the Marketplace**.
 6. In the search bar, type **blockchain** to load the blockchain tile.
 7. Click **Purchase** or **Free trial** to get started.
 From the **Purchase complete** page, click **Install now**.
-This installs the IBM Blockchain Platform operator into your cluster.
+This installs the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator into your cluster.
 Note that during the installation process you are required to select which OpenShift project to deploy the operator to from the **Namespace scope** drop-down.
 After the operator is installed, your cluster connects back to Red Hat Marketplace and then becomes a target cluster for installing and managing the operator from Red Hat Marketplace.
 You can deploy the operator multiple times across different clusters as long as they have registered with the Red Hat Marketplace.
 8. If your OpenShift cluster is behind a firewall, see [Deploy from Red Hat Marketplace (airgap installation)](/docs/hlf-support?topic=hlf-support-deploy-ocp-rhm-fw).
 9. Continue to [Step one: Apply the Security Context Constraint](#deploy-ocp-rhm-scc).